Last Updated on

 I started looking into ways to feed our chickens more sustainability – both because I love being sustainable and because I don’t like spending money when I don’t have to.

-We enjoy composting, and had talked about vermicomposting in the past, so the idea of raising mealworms to feed our chickens popped into my head.
+We enjoy composting, and had talked about vermicomposting in the past, so the idea of raising mealworms to feed our chickens popped into my head since I’d seen some dried mealworms at the feed store.
 I got online to see if it was feasible for us to do it at home and I was pleasantly surprised by how easy it appeared to be!
 After years of experience, I can say it is easy, cost effective and fun.